How We Score Foods

 Nutrition Fit (0–40 points)

-Foods missing required nutrition data (protein, fat, or fiber) are excluded from ranked lists.
+Foods missing protein, fat, or fibre data are excluded from ranked lists.

 Ingredient Quality (0–40 points)

-Based on the first 5 ingredients listed on the label:
+Based on the first 5 ingredients and full list where needed:

-• Protein Source Quality (0-20): Bonus for named animal/insect proteins in top positions, penalty for fillers or vague terms in top 3
+• Protein source (0–20): Bonus for named animal/insect proteins in top positions; penalty for wheat/corn/soy in top 3 or by-products in top 5.

 Foods without ingredient lists are excluded from ranked lists.